-Example: If you select Python from the allowed languages for a test; then irrespective of languages that were allowed for answering each question on the test, only Python is made available to the candidates.
+Example: If you select Python from the allowed languages for a test, then irrespective of the languages allowed for answering each question on the test, only Python is made available to the candidates.

-- Click on the Tests tab on the home page, and then click on the required test.
+- Click on the Tests tab on the home page and click on the required test.

-- Once the particular test, you clicked on opens, click on the Settings tab, present below the test name.
+- Once the particular test you clicked on opens, click on the Settings tab below the test name.

-- On clicking settings, you will see the different types of settings, which you can configure in the left pane.
+- You will see the different types of settings by clicking settings, which you can configure in the left pane.
 Select the Questions tab.

 Configuration for Coding Questions